overload-development-community/olmod/README.md

 - Shows a modified indicator in the main menu

-- Allows access to the unfinished Monsterball multiplayer mode.
+- Allows access to the unfinished Monsterball multiplayer mode (with tweaks by terminal).
   The Monsterball multiplayer mode only works when both server and clients run olmod.

 - Puts a MP player in observer mode if it uses a pilot name starting with